ooddle

 An hour of cardio burns roughly the calories in a small bagel.
 The fat loss industry has been built on the hope that you would never do that math.

 The default fat loss prescription has not changed in thirty years.
 Eat less, do more cardio.
-Most people who follow this advice fail.
+Many people who follow this advice fail.
 The minority who succeed often regain the weight within a year.
 The persistence of this approach despite its track record is one of the great oddities of modern wellness culture.
 The actual data tells a different story, and once you see it, the cardio-first model becomes hard to defend.

 You cannot outrun a fork.
 You can build a body that handles food differently, and that is what actually changes the picture.